alexandrainst/node-red-contrib-chunks-to-lines/README.md

 * Text decoding (from binary)
 	* When the input is received as text, this parameter has no effect.
 	* But when the input is received in binary form, this node will have to decode it to text.
 	* To do that, the encoding of the original text must be specified (UTF-8, Windows-1252, UTF-16…).
+Windows-1252 requires Node.js with [full ICU](https://nodejs.org/api/util.html#util_whatwg_supported_encodings).
 	* If you do not know, leave it to the default UTF-8.

 ## Backpressure